ahadb/joy-of-javascript/README.md

 Get used to writing unit tests for your code - not only will it help you become a better developer but it will increase your chances of finding your dream where the compensation is over $100k.
 I suggest you look at some of the most common testing libraries and frameworks out there:

+* Protractor or Karma
+** Protractor is a JavaScript test-runner built with Node.js and meant for unit testing ** Protractor is for end to end testing, and uses Selenium Web Drive to drive tests
+* TestSwarm
+* QUnit
+* Jasmine
+* Mocha